Toyota Century: First generation (G20/G30/G40; 1967)

 In 1971, automatic climate control became available, an innovation.
 Along with the change of engine in April 1973 (VG21) a host of other changes took place.
-The electromagnetic locks were changed, the taillights were changed (now with amber turn signal lenses) as well as the inclusion of front disc brakes.
+The electromagnetic locks were updated, and taillights were changed from a three-bulb sequential turn signals, adding an amber turn signal bulb on the outer edge and front disc brakes.
 In September 1987, the Century received another light makeover, changing from a hydraulically operated three-speed to an electronically operated four-speed automatic transmission.
 A floor-mounted shifter became available on a model called the D-type, which also had front bucket seats rather than a full-width bench.
 The grille received detail changes and the cornering lamps were integrated into the headlight surrounds.

 During Japan's Bubble Economy, sales of the Century doubled (from 1,027 in 1985 to 2,117 in 1989).
 The Century sedan wasn't enough for those heady days, and in October 1989, the Century Limousine appeared.
 This was 650 mm longer for an overall length of 5770 mm, on a 3510 mm wheelbase, approximately the same dimensions as a Cadillac de Ville series, Lincoln Town Car, Mercedes-Benz S-Class, or a Rolls-Royce Silver Spirit.
 The Limousine also received a standard padded vinyl roof and an opera window in the centre pillar, where the stretch was placed.
 It also uses 150 mm wider rear doors, for a more balanced design and ease of entry.
 An annual production of 60 was planned.
 As of September 1990, there was also an L-type stretched version of the Century sedan — length is 5270 mm with a wheelbase of 3010 mm; this model uses the same larger rear doors as were fitted to the Century Limousine.
 In December 1992, the Century received its last makeover, with some very minor changes taking place in late 1994.

 A Century with a GT45 gas turbine and electric motor was shown as the Century gas turbine hybrid concept vehicle at the 1975 Tokyo Motor Show.